 - (A) BASIC RENT.
-Lessee agrees to pay to Lessor, in lawful money of the United States of America, payable in equal monthly installments of \$ 3,333.33 per month in advance and without notice, demand or set off ("Basic Rent").
+Lessee agrees to pay to Lessor, in lawful money of the United States of America, payable in equal monthly installments of \$ 26,666.67 per month in advance and without notice, demand or set off ("Basic Rent").
 The Basic Rent shall be due on the first day of each month during the Term. - (B) LATE CHARGE.
-If any monthly Basic Rent is not paid on or before the fifth (5th)

-day of the month, at Lessor's option, a monthly late charge of five percent (5%) of the monthly Basic Rent shall be due and payable by Lessee as Additional Rent for each and every month that said monthly Basic Rent is delinquent.
+If any monthly Basic Rent is not paid on or before the fifth (5th) day of the month, at Lessor's option, a monthly late charge of five percent (5%) of the monthly Basic Rent shall be due and payable by Lessee as Additional Rent for each and every month that said monthly Basic Rent is delinquent.

-- (C) LESS THAN A MONTH.
-In the event that this Lease commences on a day other than the first day of a month or terminates on a day other than the last day of a month, the rent for such partial month(s) shall be prorated based upon a 30-day month and shall be payable on the commencement date or on the first day of the last month as the case may be. - (D) ADDITIONAL RENT.
+(C) ADDITIONAL RENT.
 In addition to Basic Rent, Lessee shall promptly pay to Lessor all other sums of money and charges which have been designated herein as Additional Rent.
-Basic Rent and Additional Rent are sometimes referred to together in this Lease as "Rent." - (E) TAXES.
-Lessee is responsible for the payment of all taxes on the Leased Premises.
+Basic Rent and Additional Rent are sometimes referred to together in this Lease as "Rent."